-Rachael Herron is the bestselling author of the novels Splinters of Light and Pack Up the Moon (both from Penguin), the five-book Cypress Hollow series, and the memoir, A Life in Stitches.
+Rachael Herron is the bestselling author of the novels The Ones Who Matter Most, Splinters of Light and Pack Up the Moon (all from Penguin), the five-book Cypress Hollow series, and the memoir, A Life in Stitches (Chronicle).
 She received her MFA in writing from Mills College, Oakland.
 She’s a New Zealand citizen as well as an American, and she is a proud member of the NaNoWriMo Writers Board.
 This semester, she’s teaching writing extension workshops at both UC Berkeley and Stanford, and she is currently a Writer in Residence at Mills*.

 How to Stop Stalling and Write Your Book